zhenry9/mammoth-timers-guide/doc/source/equipment/in-depth/tag-cp-540.rst

 Turning on the printer
 ~~~~~~~~~~~~~~~~~~~~~~
-The printer should be on by defualt, although it can shut itself of if running on low battery power.
+The printer should be on by defualt, although it can shut itself of if the timer is running on low battery power.
 The printer must be on at all times according to FIS rules (:term:`611.2.1`).
 To ensure that it is on, navigate to :menuselection:`F --> Printer --> On`.

 Setting timing precision
 ~~~~~~~~~~~~~~~~~~~~~~~~